frobnitzem/libdag/README.md

 To expand the task graph, the compute phase instead returns a newly created
 `start` task to indicate the additional tasks.

-Since parallel execution is in progress while expanding the task graph, it is important that tasks created here supply this `start` task as the second arg of `new_task`.
+Since parallel execution is generally in progress while expanding the task graph, it is important that tasks created here have their first call to `link_task` on the new start node.
 This will prevent the new tasks from launching prematurely.

 Also, the caller must arrange the currently running task to be a successor of the newly added tasks
 (reachable by some path from the new start).
+This is so that the successors of the current task will still be executed later.
-If this is not done, then the computation will deadlock and never complete.
+If this is not done, then the successors won't be activated, likely resulting in deadlock.
-Adding extra dependencies to the `start` task is OK.
+Adding more successors than needed to the `start` task is OK.

 A minimal example that just re-runs the current node would therefore be: